 - a.
 Six times a number reduced from sixteen and another number. - b.
 Six times a number reduced from sixteen and the same number. - c.
 Sixteen and another number reduced from six times a number. - d.
-Sixteen and the same number reduced from six times a number. - Scientific notation starts with a numbers 1-9 - Has a 10^?
-To change the decimal place.
+Sixteen and a number reduced from six times the same number.